Falkor/dotfiles/README.md

 * bash
 * bash-completions
 * zsh
+* zsh-completions
 * screen
 * git
 * subversion
 * vim
+* ssh

 ## Installation

 ### Using Git and the embedded Makefile

 This repository is hosted on [Github](https://github.com/Falkor/dotfiles).
+You can clone the repository wherever you want.
+Personally, I like to keep it in `~/git/github.com/Falkor/dotfiles`, with `~/.dotfiles.falkor.d` as a symlink.

-* To clone this repository into `~/.dotfiles.falkor.d/`, proceed as follows
+Othoerwise, to clone this repository directly into `~/.dotfiles.falkor.d/`, proceed as follows

         $> git clone https://github.com/Falkor/dotfiles.git ~/.dotfiles.falkor.d